Mimesis: The Representation of Reality in Western Literature: Overview

 The mode of literary criticism in which Mimesis operates is often referred to among contemporary critics as historicism, since Auerbach largely regarded the way reality was represented in the literature of various periods to be intimately bound up with social and intellectual conventions of the time in which they were written.
 In this he followed Giambattista Vico.
-Auerbach considered himself a historical perspectivist in the German tradition (he mentioned Hegel in this respect) exploring specific features of style, grammar, syntax, and diction claims about much broader cultural and historical questions.
-Of Mimesis, Auerbach wrote that his "purpose is always to write history."
+Auerbach considered himself a historical perspectivist in the German tradition (he mentioned Hegel in this respect), and interpreted specific features of style, grammar, syntax, and diction to make much broader claims about cultural and historical questions.
+Of Mimesis, Auerbach wrote that his "purpose is always to write history".

-He is in the same German tradition of philology as Ernst Curtius, Leo Spitzer, and Karl Vossler, having a mastery of many languages and epochs and all-inclusive in its approach, incorporating just about any intellectual endeavor into the discipline of literary criticism.
+Auerbach is in the same German tradition of philology as Ernst Curtius, Leo Spitzer, and Karl Vossler, having a mastery of many languages and epochs and all-inclusive in its approach, incorporating just about any intellectual endeavor into the discipline of literary criticism.
 Auerbach was a Romance language specialist, which explains his admitted bias towards treating texts from French compared to other languages.
-Chaucer and Wordsworth are not mentioned even in passing, though Shakespeare and Virginia Woolf are given full chapters and Dickens and Henry Fielding make appearances.

 Chapters

 Position and evaluation of rhetoric

 To the consternation of his colleague Ernst Curtius, Auerbach's work is marked by an openly anti-rhetorical position.
-Auerbach criticizes classical writers such as Homer, Tacitus and Petronius, as well as medieval theologians (except St. Augustine) and writers of the seventeenth century, like Racine, for their adherence to the rhetorical doctrine of "styles" with their corresponding subject matters: the low style's association with the comedic and the popular classes, and the elevated style's association with the tragic, the historic and the heroic.
+Auerbach criticizes classical writers such as Homer, Tacitus, and Petronius, as well as medieval theologians (except St. Augustine) and writers of the 17th century, like Racine, for their adherence to the rhetorical doctrine of "styles" with their corresponding subject matters: the low style's association with the comedic and the popular classes, and the elevated style's association with the tragic, the historic, and the heroic.
 Auerbach sees the Bible as opposing this rhetorical doctrine in its serious and poignant portrayals of common folk and their encounter with the divine.
 As Auerbach notes in Chapter 2 when discussing the New Testament: